HL7/fhir-saner/input/pagecontent/transactions.md

 The Produce Measure transaction allows an Measure Source to periodically report on availability of resources to a Measure Consumer.

-This transaction defines the create and update operations that a MeasureConsumer and MeasureSource actor must support.
+This transaction defines the create and update operations that a MeasureConsumer and MeasureSource actor **shall** support.

 For more details see the detailed [transaction description](transaction-2.html)